 Environmental Science Section - Insect and Wildlife

-The spiders listed on this page are found on Fort Polk.
+The spiders listed on this page are found on Fort Johnson.
 Most spider bites are not likely to be dangerous, but medical care and advice should be sought in each case and it is important to save any biting spider so it can be identified.

 The black widow spider is found throughout the western hemisphere, and is extremely common in the southern United States.
 The southern black widow and the northern black widow are a shiny, jet-black color.
 The southern black widow has a red hourglass marking on the underside of the abdomen and another red spot at the tip end of the abdomen.
 The northern black widow has a row of red spots located in the middle of its back and two reddish triangles resembling an hourglass on the underside of the abdomen.
 The brown widow spider varies in color from gray to light brown or black.
 The abdomen has variable markings of black, white, red, and yellow.
 On the underside of the abdomen the brown widow has an orange or yellowish-red hourglass marking.